 It is important to note that your electric utility will not treat you differently if you buy power from a competitive electric supplier.
 You will still receive one bill from your electric company, and your electric company will continue to deliver your electricity and remain reliable when it comes to reading the meter, restoring power outages, and responding in an emergency.

 Now is the time to shop for your electric supplier.
-Log on to www.PAPowerSwitch.com today, and join the more than one million Pennsylvanians who have kept money in their pockets by making the decision to Shop.
+Log on to www.PAPowerSwitch.com today, and join the more than one million Pennsylvanians who have found energy products that meet their needs at a price they feel good about as they made the decision to Shop.
 Switch.
 Save!
-A hundred dollars could be yours to keep.